-Students who have failed these tests can receive help in the Extended Learning program.
+Students who have failed these tests or need help with the Graduation Project can receive help through the Extended Day program.

-Middle school students (grades 6-8) who are not passing English or math, scored a Level I or II on previous End-of-Grade tests and scored below 2.5 on previous writing tests will be encouraged to attend the Saturday Academy or Extended Day Academy at their school.
+Middle school students (grades 6-8) who are not passing English or math, scored a Level I or II on previous End-of-Grade tests and scored below 2.5 on previous writing tests will be encouraged to attend the Extended Day Academy at their school.

-Some elementary students will receive additional assistance through the Elementary Extended Learning Tutorial Program and the After School Enrichment Program at selected sites.
+Some elementary students (grades 3-5) will receive additional assistance through the Extended Day Tutorial Program at their school.

-Charlotte-Mecklenburg Schools' partnership with parents is to ensure academic success for the students.
+Charlotte-Mecklenburg Schools' partnership with parents is to ensure academic success for all students.
 Parents are encouraged to take advantage of these exciting programs and the extra support they provide.
-If there are questions, parents can call their child's school or the Office of Extended Learning Programs at (980) 343-3854.
+If there are questions, parents can call their child's school or the Office of Extended Day Programs at (980) 343-3854.

-Parental Rights Regarding Section 504 of The Rehabilitation Act of 1973
+Parental Rights Regarding Section 504 of The Rehabilitation Act of 1973 and its 2008 Reauthorization

-Section 504 of the Rehabilitation Act of 1973 is a nondiscrimination statute that prohibits discrimination and is designed to assure that disabled students have educational opportunities and benefits equal to those provided to non-disabled students.
+Section 504 of the Rehabilitation Act of 1973 as reauthorized in 2008 prohibits discrimination against qualified individuals with disabilities in federally funded programs and activities such as learning, thinking and concentrating.
+In public schools, Section 504 services are used to ensure disabled students have educational opportunities and benefits equal to those provided to non-disabled students.